RCHG/rchg.github.io/_posts/2019-11-19-Learning-Haskell-2.md

 {% highlight haskell %}
 --
+-- Copy a file in Haskell by read it and write it again --

+import System.Environment

+main = do
+      [f,g] <- getArgs
+      s     <- readFile f
+      writeFile g s

+{% endhighlight %}

+{% highlight haskell %}
+--
--- Count file lines in Haskell
+-- Count file lenght string in Haskell
 --
 -- We use interact
 -- interact    ::  (String -> String) -> IO ()